-If the answer is yes to the above questions, it’s probably because the usability of your website has been overlooked or neglected.
+Has the usability of your website has been overlooked or neglected?
 Poor UX leaves users confused and annoyed and is one of the major reasons why online businesses lose customers from their websites.

 So we’ve decided to compile a list of common UX mistakes to look out for which could be affecting your businesses growth.
 Because a beautiful website is worthless if it’s frustrating to use.

 Unintuitive Buttons (CTAs)

 Your user should not have to think twice about their actions to meet their end goal on your website.
 Unintuitive buttons will cause users to lose interest quickly or take the wrong action.
 Call to action buttons are meant to direct users to the main offering on your site.
 They should stand out from others (not as important) links and the words in your CTA should clearly represent the action your users are taking.
 For example: “Sign Up” “Add to Cart” “View More.”
 Don’t leave users wondering what to do next on your site by getting creative with words.
 This is not the time or place for riddles.

 It is also important to consider the amount of options you are giving your user.
 The more buttons there are, the longer users take to decide their action therefore delaying conversions and increasing bounce rates.
 Analysis paralysis can occur when users are so overwhelmed they become paralysed to a point they cannot make a choice at all.

 It should be fairly obvious by now that the number of mobile users worldwide is on the up.
 So, by ignoring the user experience on mobile and assuming the same rules apply as desktop, the results can be highly damaging for your business.